Web Analytics Made Easy - Statcounter

 In the US?

-These states are the most common to have palm trees in the US.
+These states are the most common for palm trees in the US.
 Because the climate really suits what palm trees need.

 USDA Plant Hardiness Zones